Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Silicone brushes resist staining and wipe clean easily with soap and water.

-If using bristle brushes, clean immediately after use to minimize staining.
+If using bristle brushes, clean right away after use to reduce staining.

 How do I clean turmeric off my mask applicator?

-Rinse immediately after use.
+Rinse right away after use.
 Dried turmeric is much harder to remove than fresh.

 Use dish soap or gentle cleanser.
 For stubborn stains, make a paste of baking soda and water.